The Ultimate Healthy Granola Recipe

-So, for years and years we went granola free.
+So, for years and years we went granola free because we couldn’t find a decent healthy granola recipe.
 Our bowls sat empty and neglected (okay, maybe not totally empty..).
 Our yogurt parfaits were a thing of the past.

 Then one day we thought, what if we just MADE our own granola?
+Without a recipe or anyone telling us what to do.
 That way, we could control how much sugar (and other ingredients) went into it.
 And the result?
 It was magic.
-We’d created a crunchy, not too sweet, granola that tasted almost exactly like name brands (if not better!).
+We’d created a crunchy, not too sweet, healthy granola recipe that tasted almost exactly like name brands (if not better!).

 What was even better, this delicious concoction only had 7 ingredients, and could easily be tweaked to add new flavors.

 This healthy granola recipe is essentially a base.
 You can easily add a variety of nuts and seeds to up the healthy fats, or take away the raisins to make it even lower in sugar.